NeerajPrakash14/SearchFellow/README.md

 Current status - (Currently, testing for 5 million items)

-Target result of this service -  ##To return the 'Top N most searched' items/products from any domain the search is applicable in.
+Target result of this service:
+##To return the 'Top N most searched' items/products from any domain the search is applicable in.

 ### Details